fxcm/FIXAPI/README.md

-# FIX API
+## FXCM FIX API Overview
-> *Based on FIX designed for institutional traders.*

-FIX API using FIX Protocol 4.4 designed for real-time, custom institutional interface which push up to 200 price update per second (not available on other APIs).
-It is our fastest and most popular solution.
-You will get full range of trading order types available at FXCM.
+The FXCM FIX API, built on the Financial Information eXchange (FIX) Protocol 4.4, is a high-performance, real-time solution tailored for institutional clients.
+It supports up to 200 price updates per second, offering unmatched speed and reliability compared to other APIs.
+This API provides access to FXCM's full suite of trading order types, making it our most advanced and widely adopted connectivity option.
+### Key Features

+*	High-Speed Performance: Delivers up to 200 price updates per second for real-time market data.
+*	Comprehensive Order Types: Access to all FXCM trading order types, enabling flexible and sophisticated trading strategies.
+*	Industry-Standard Protocol: Utilizes FIX Protocol 4.4, ensuring compatibility with institutional trading systems.
+*	Robust and Scalable: Designed to meet the demanding requirements of high-frequency trading environments.

+### Connectivity Requirements
-In order to establish and maintain FIX connectivity, you must have an application that manages a network connection and which sends/receives FIX messages.
-An application that does this is referred to as a FIX engine.
-Today there are numerous commercial FIX engines as well as open-source alternatives, the most known of which is QuickFIX
+*	To establish and maintain FIX connectivity, clients must deploy an application capable of managing network connections and sending/receiving FIX messages.
+This application, commonly known as a FIX engine, can be a commercial solution or an open-source option, such as QuickFIX, a widely recognized and reliable choice.
+*	Trading Session Schedule

-FXCM trading session reset weekly, it opens on Sundays between 5:00 PM ET and 5:15 PM ET. and closes on Fridays at 4:55 PM ET.
+FXCM trading sessions reset weekly, with the following schedule:

+Opening: Sundays between 5:00 PM and 5:15 PM Eastern Time (ET).
-Please refer to our [github page](https://github.com/fxcm/FIXAPI)
+Closing: Fridays at 4:55 PM ET.

+### Getting Started
+*	To integrate the FXCM FIX API, ensure your FIX engine is configured to support FIX Protocol 4.4 and establish a secure network connection with FXCM's servers.
+For detailed setup instructions and technical specifications, please refer to FXCM's official API documentation or contact our support team.

 ## Contents
 * [Prerequisites](#Prerequisites)